wes648/Westerfit.jl/README.md

 # Quickstart

 The following is intended to be a quick reference on the input file structure & program usage.
 A more complete manual will be constructed once the paper is published.
 The westerfit input file is divided into three sections each with a designated header.
 The very first line is a title card and the sections are the Control Settings (%CNTRLS), Second Order Parameters (%2NDORDER), and the additional Operators & Parameters (%PARAMS).

 ### Control Settings
 Below are control settings, their meanings, and default values::Type

 **apology** (true::Bool): Prints a sincere if awkward apology for the name of the program

 **RUNmode** (ESF::String): Dictates how the program is run by finding characters in string.
 E calculates & prints energy levels, S calculates & prints transitions, and F performs the optimization.
-ES will run through the same calculations as S but without printing energy levels.
+ES and S will run through the same calculations but S will only print transitions while ES will also print energy levels.
 The Fit will run first and then put the new parameters into the ES calculation.

 **overwrite** (true::Bool): Whether or not to overwrite the input file with the new values from the fit.
 Regardless, the input file will be copied to a back up.